-- Number of students receiving public and/or private tuition assistance.
+- Number of 3-year-old students receiving any kind of tuition assistance.

-- The percentage of enrolled students in the fall of 2017 who are on some form of public and private tuition support.
+- The percentage of 3-year-old enrolled students in the spring of 2018 who are on some form of public and private tuition support.

-- How many students will be helped if the Samuel N. & Mary Castle Foundation funds the request (estimates are satisfactory).
+- How many 3-year-old students will be helped if the Samuel N. & Mary Castle Foundation funds the request (estimates are satisfactory)?

-- A current revenue and expense budget for the scholarship/tuition aid program, indicating other funding sources and the duration of time over which funds will be needed.
+- A current revenue and expense budget for the entire scholarship/tuition aid program, indicating other funding sources, if any, available for 3-year-olds.

 - Additional financial information requested:

-- Current organization operating budget (indicate start and end date of fiscal year).
+- The organization’s current operating budget (indicate start and end date of fiscal year).